E. W. Marland: Governor of Oklahoma

-Marland quickly instituted a program that would become known as the "Little New Deal".
-From the start, the Oklahoma House and Oklahoma Senate were not in favor of his plans.
-The legislature was more concerned with reducing the state's massive deficit (roughly a quarter of billion dollars in modern currency).
-Marland, an avid supporter of FDR, stressed the need for the state government to work with the federal government in creating jobs and support for families.
+Governor Marland quickly instituted a program that would become known as the "Little New Deal".
+From the start, the lower chamber of the Oklahoma House of Representatives and upper chamber of the Oklahoma Senate were dominated by the opposition against his plans.
+The state legislature was more concerned with reducing the state's massive budget monetary deficit (roughly a quarter of a billion dollars in modern 2024 currency).
+Marland, an avid supporter of FDR and the Progressive / Liberal social / economic agenda, stressed the need for the state government to work with the federal government in creating jobs and support for impoverished families.

-Despite Marland's efforts, most Oklahoman politicians never fully embraced the New Deal.
-What the Legislature would accept was a homestead exemption provision to the state's ad valorem taxes, increased school funds, and raising the state sales tax to two percent.
+Despite Marland's efforts, most Oklahoman politicians never fully embraced the New Deal agenda of President Roosevelt,more popular elsewhere in America.
+What the Oklahoma Legislature would accept was a homestead exemption provision to the state's ad valorem taxes, increased school funds, and raising the state sales tax to two percent.
 Marland introduced legislation to appropriate funds raised by the sales tax for aid to the handicapped, the elderly, and dependent children.

-At this time, Oklahoma had an estimated 150,000 Oklahomans that were unemployed and 700,000 on relief.
+At the time, Oklahoma had an estimated 150,000 Oklahomans unemployed and 700,000 on relief.
 Marland asked the Fifteenth Legislature for a board to craft policy to develop the physical infrastructure of the state with investments to create a more diverse economy.
 The Legislature responded with the 15-member State Planning and Resources Board.
-The Board worked with FDR's Works Progress Administration to create jobs through public works projects such as construction of dams and tree planting.
+The Board worked with FDR's Works Progress Administration (W.P.A.) to create jobs through public works projects such as construction of dams and tree planting.
 The State Highway Department expanded its road work and created thousands of jobs.
 Historic properties and renovated, archeological excavations were undertaken to identify and preserve resources, and other resources were enhanced.